directus/directus/docs/configuration/data-model.md

 ## Adjusting the Collection Form

 The [Item Page](/app/content-items/) displays a custom form for viewing and editing each collection's fields.
-This form is is highly configurable, with the following field options:
+This form is highly configurable, with the following field options:

 - **Visibility** — Fields can be set to "visible" or "hidden" on the form.
 This is adjusted via the field's context menu or edit drawer.